espressif/esp-idf/docs/en/api-guides/build-system.rst

 Place this line after the ``project()`` line in your project CMakeLists.txt file.
 Replace ``myproject.elf`` with your project name.
 The final argument can be ``TEXT`` to embed a null-terminated string, or ``BINARY`` to embed the content as-is.

-For an example of using this technique, see :example:`protocols/https_request` - the certificate file contents are loaded from the text .pem file at compile time.
+For an example of using this technique, see the "main" component of the file_serving example :example_file:`protocols/http_server/file_serving/main/CMakeLists.txt` - two files are loaded at build time and linked into the firmware.

 Code and Data Placements
 ------------------------